 And started to apply my favorite primer, Sherwin Williams All Purpose Primer.
 This is the point where you might be thinking, why strip it just to paint it again, EXACTLY!!!!!!
 There was so much work involved with removing the paint, it would have been easier and cheaper to just sand well and paint over the existing finish.
 However, so much of the paint was chipped, I am not confident that sanding alone would have been enough to get a smooth painted finish.
-So I guess I am happy that I stripped it, because the paint job turned out fantastic, but I wish it was so much easier!
+I guess we will never really know.

 This is where I must go, I haven’t had time to shoot after pictures, I have a Jujitsu tournament this weekend and I have been using most of my free time to prepare for it.
 Next week I will share them, I promise!!